LucasHouska/my_website/README.md

-# Getting Started with Create React App
+# Getting Started

+You can visit my site at https://lucashouska.github.io/my_website/

+# Some React Jargon

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).